datakumquat/datakumquat.github.io/_posts/2023-02-19-six-core-subjects-of-persuasion.markdown

 Verdict?

-That was not a bad little exercise, starting with a simple prompt, then expanding into a more explicit one, base don the initially returned results and the thoughts that arise form reading that.
+That was not a bad little exercise, starting with a simple prompt, then expanding into a more explicit one, based on the initially returned results and the thoughts that arise from reading that.

 I will do some more testing but I think this might be a good method to follow for the future.